akc42/football-mobile/Readme.md

 ### Client Page Management

+Before discussing this in any depth I want to make a brief comment on the names I am using for custom elements.
+The spec requires that they by in at least two parts, so I am using the first part to characterise their place in the application.  `<app-xxxx>` is reserved for elements that would generally be applicable in any application and which I might port to other places.
+This is really all about session management and getting the user to a position where they are logged on and ready to progress with the app.
+From this point on `<fm-xxxx>` elements take over as the main framework of the application.
+Where UI components are generic, they will be named to best describe their role (e.g. `<fancy-input>`).

 In an appliation like this we need to have control of what the user sees, being sure before he has been properly authorised that he is not able to access any of the core information.
 As this is an application based on web components I provide web components in a nested hierachy to provide that.
 Note with `lit-element` a render function with back ticked strings allows the inclusion of variables